TheOnlyTails/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-solidstart/README.md

 ### 1. Add the Vite Plugin

 In `app.config.ts` add the paraglide vite plugin.
+SolidStart uses three separate vite servers, the plugin only needs to be present in one of them.

 ```ts
 // make sure to import from /vite